 Weekly Personal Practice: You will be asked to maintain a daily personal practice.
 What this looks like will vary from person to person.
 Guidance around personal practice will be offered during the retreat and weekly office hours.

 Weekly Content: The ten months of online learning will be driven by weekly content including a variety of videos and written materials covering four key areas:

-Weekly Office Hours with Trainers: A trainer will be available each week to support participants.
+Weekly Mentorship with Trainers: A trainer will be available each week to support participants.
 Office hours will be held online via interactive webinars.
 Participants will be able to attend live or submit questions ahead of time.
 Office hours will be done in a “group consult” format where participants can seek input on specific issues coming up in their work with youth, as well as receive more detailed support regarding various topics and assignments.

 Monthly Support Cohorts: You will be placed in a small sub-group with participants from a similar geographic location and/or who have similar professional background.
 This smaller group will be a way to stay more intimately connected and get specific support from your fellow participants.

 Ongoing Discussion Forums: Everyone in the course will have access to a forum open to the entire group where you can stay in touch, share ideas, celebrate successes, or create topic-specific discussions to deepen your conversations.
 This allows you to have access to a wide range of experience and support.

 The primary instructors for this training are Vinny Ferraro, Chris McKenna, Megan Cowan, and Pam Dunn.
 These instructors have over 55 years of combined mindfulness practice and over 30 years of teaching mindfulness and/or emotional intelligence to youth, making them the most experienced team in the field.
 Please click on the names to see complete bios.
 In addition to this team, other experts will be brought in for the topic-specific webinars to bring you the most well-rounded, most up-to-date information on the many areas we will be covering.